uccross/skyhookdm-arrow/cpp/src/arrow/adapters/arrow-rados-cls/docs/deploy.md

 # Installing SkyhookDM

 1. If you don't already have a Ceph cluster, please follow [this](https://blog.risingstack.com/ceph-storage-deployment-vm/) guide to create one.

-2. Create and mount CephFS at some path, for example `/mnt/cephfs`.

-**NOTE:**: You may also run [this](../scripts/deploy_ceph.sh) script for a 3 OSD Ceph cluster and a CephFS mount.
+You may also run [this](../scripts/deploy_ceph.sh) script for a 3 OSD Ceph cluster and a CephFS mount.

-3. Build and install SkyhookDM and [PyArrow](https://pypi.org/project/pyarrow/) (with Rados Parquet extensions) using [this](../scripts/deploy_skyhook.sh) script.
+2. Build and install SkyhookDM and [PyArrow](https://pypi.org/project/pyarrow/) (with Rados Parquet extensions) using [this](../scripts/deploy_skyhook.sh) script.

-4. Update your Ceph configuration file with this line.
+3. Update your Ceph configuration file with this line and restart the OSDs to reload the changes.
 ```
 osd class load list = *
 ```

-5. Restart the Ceph OSDs to reload the changes.

 # Interacting with SkyhookDM